isomerpages/moe-cantonmentpri/_useful-links/Financial Assistance.md

 Contact General Office for application form or download from official website

 <u><strong> Digital Access Programme (Home Access) </strong></u><br>
-Low-income families with school-going children can apply for broadband at a subsidsed rate.
-Apply [here](http://www.digitalaccess.gov.sg/)
+Low-income families with school-going children can [apply](http://www.digitalaccess.gov.sg/) for broadband at a subsidsed rate.